nsidc/cumulus-migration-dependencies/DEVELOPMENT.md

 # Linting

-To run the lintig tools the same way CI (GitHub Actions) does:
+To run the linting tools the same way CI (GitHub Actions) does:

 ```
 ./lint.sh